ausgerechnet/spheroscope/library/guidelines-v2.md

 # guidelines

+General notes:
+- ENTITIES have to be specific.
+While it is okay if *we* don't know who the entity is (e.g. in the case of pronouns: *she* said that XY  counts even if we don't know who she is), indeterminate phrases such as *a key brexit supporter* or *more than half of the population* do not count because these expressions do not reliably refer to a particular entity (*more than half* could be said without any particular members of the population being clear).
+Generally, an entity can be a person (Anna Smith/ she), a group (the Tories/ they), a legal entity (Germany/ Siemens) or anything that can conceivably be understood as an actor; as long as it is specific.
+- ENTITIES can be elliptical if and only if it is clear that the speaker is referring to themselves, and we have syntactic ellipsis ("Hoping for a successful outcome!" -- read as "I am hoping for ...")

 # 0 Quotation
+ENTITY says FORMULA
 - somebody / a paper / a newspaper / ... said / says something
+- ENTITY is defined broader here than in most other patterns: can be a poster or a website etc.

 ## change log ##
 - URLs are ok